kai0511/drug_repositioning/README.md

 # Drug repositioning for psychiatric_disorders
-Drug repurposing for psychiatric disorders using drug expression profile
+Drug repurposing for psychiatric disorders using drug expression profiles